Skip to content

 Tip

-If you see ModuleNotFoundError: No module named 'rs_embed', run from repository root after installation: pip install -e .
+If you see ModuleNotFoundError: No module named 'rs_embed', run pip install -e . from the repository root.

 from rs_embed import PointBuffer, TemporalSpec, OutputSpec, get_embedding